Insomnia Treatment in Baltimore, MD

 Conditions that cause difficulty “maintaining” sleep are snoring, sleep apnea, limb movement disorders, and other medical conditions that may cause pain or discomfort.
 Very often such patients may not have trouble initially falling asleep initially, yet may have difficulty re-initiating sleep.

-The workup and treatment for insomnia generally includes a very thorough review of medical conditions, medications, consideration of schedule changes and circadian influences, as well as possible coexisting conditions such as anxiety or depression (in which case the treatment plan should be done in coordination with physician or therapist following these conditions.)
-The treatment approaches may include pharmacologic and non-pharmacologic strategies depending on the pattern of the insomnia.
+The workup and treatment for insomnia generally include a very thorough review of medical conditions, medications, consideration of schedule changes and circadian influences, as well as possible coexisting conditions such as anxiety or depression (in which case the treatment plan should be done in coordination with physician or therapist following these conditions.)
+The treatment approaches may include pharmacologic and non-pharmacologic strategies depending on the pattern of insomnia.
 While sleep studies are generally not helpful for patients who have difficulty initiating sleep, in patients who have trouble staying asleep, a sleep study/polysomnogram may be considered at some point as well.

 If you suffer from insomnia, give our office a call to speak with a sleep specialist by calling (410) 832-3400.